lm2343635/Grouper-Server/README.md

          - oid(String): user id from facebook of group owner
    - error:
       - ErrorKeyWrong(903): Cannot get group info, master key or access key is wrong.

+(3)`group/restore`

+   - Restore a untrusted server and get group information.
+   - method: POST
+   - param:
+      - accesskey(String): access key of group member
+      - uid(String): user id from facebook
+   - return:
+      - owner(boolean): this user is owner of the group or not
+      - group(GroupBean): group information
+         - id(String): group id
+         - name(String): group name
+         - members(int): number of group members
+         - createDate(long)
+         - oid(String): user id from facebook of group owner
+   - error:
+      - ErrorAccessKey(902): Access key is wrong.
+      - ErrorUserNotInGroup(1031): This user is not in the group with this access key.

 2. User
 ====